robertpiosik/CodeWebChat/README.md

 Once the response is generated, suggested edits in a whole, truncated or diff edit format can be applied in a safe, fully revertible way.

 > [!TIP]
 > Each edit format has pros and cons.
-We suggest requesting diffs as they're fast to generate and CWC's built-in sophisticated fallbacks will try hard to apply them when malformed.
+We suggest requesting diffs as they're fast to generate and CWC's built-in sophisticated fallbacks will try really hard to apply them when malformed.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>